d-bl/MAE-gf/docs/stitch-generator/index.md

 {% include picts-centr.html
 src="stitch-generator.svg"
-alt="stitch-generator in Alphabet 1"
-title="stitch-generator in Alphabet 1"
+alt="stitch-generator in Alphabet 1, by M. Tempels" title="stitch-generator in Alphabet 1, by M. Tempels"
 %}

 This feature generates a list of random stitches.